Common Types of Car Accidents in Pittsburgh

 Car accidents can lead to severe injuries and fatalities, leaving a lasting impact on your life and the life of your loved ones.
-These auto accidents are extremely common throughout Pennsylvania and nationwide and can be caused by a number of factors.
+These accidents are extremely common throughout Pennsylvania and nationwide.
+The Pittsburgh car accident attorneys at Hal Waldman & Associates are here to help if you’ve been the victim of a car accident.

-We know the devastating affect car accidents can have on your quality of life and you may have lost a loved one.
+We know the devastating affect car accidents can have on your quality of life, especially if you have lost a loved one.
 Our lawyers have the experience, skills and legal resources necessary to secure maximum compensation for families with fatal accident claims.
 We want you to be able to focus on your family during such an emotionally overwhelming time, instead of worrying about how expenses relating to the car accident will be covered.

 Dangerous Road Conditions